OpenDDRdotORG/OpenDDR-CSharp/README.md

 OpenDDR-ASP.NET
 ==============

 This is the ASP.NET/C# fork of the great OpenDDR project.

+OpenDDR is an API which allows developers to detect devices like mobile phones and tablets, as well as their capabilities, so that action can be taken according to the device.
+In my case, I needed to leverage the library to identify website visitors so that a custom experience could be presented, in cases where a truly responsive design was not possible.
+So I forked the codebase and added features and functionality to support the use of OpenDDR in an ASP.NET web application, as well as a C# web project example of its use.
-The goal of this fork is to create a version of the core project which adds ASP.NET-specific features and examples written in C#.

-It strives to be 100% compatible with the current project and data formats by making only the changes required to add the necessary functionality.
+To summarize, the primary goal of this fork is to create a version of the core OpenDDR project which adds ASP.NET-specific features and examples written in C#.
+It strives to be 100% compatible with the current project and data formats by making only the changes required to add the missing functionality.

 Below a description of the directory tree:
 * __DDR-Simple-API__: contains the porting of the W3C's Device Description Repository Simple API